Types of Art Contests

 - Poster artwork should be scanned digitally and resized to fit your needs.
 Lunch program and sponsor logos can be added to the layout at this time.
 Use student submission forms to create student information tags to hang next to each poster.

 - Send a Sponsor Thank You Letter along with a copy of the calendar or poster.

 - Distribute menu calendars the first week of school.
 Posters should be sent to kitchen leads to hang in their cafeterias with student information tags.

 Take advantage of the following resources and documents when planning your own art contests.
 You can tailor them to meet your event specifications.

 - Sponsorship Letters

-- Calendar Contest Sponsorship Letter: Sponsorship is important to fund the printing and prizing.
+- Calendar Contest Sponsorship Letter: Sponsorship is important to fund printing and prizes.
 Send this letter to your existing vendors and local businesses.

-- Poster Contest Sponsorship Letter: Sponsorship is important to fund the printing and prizing.
+- Poster Contest Sponsorship Letter: Sponsorship is important to fund printing and prizes.
 Send this letter to your existing vendors and local businesses.

 - Art Contest Announcement Letter: Announce your art contest to administration to encourage participation from art teachers.